sourcebots/volunteer-docs/content/essential-knowledge/how-to-contribute-code.md

 # Windows
-We recommend getting git kraken from [download page](https://www.gitkraken.com/), run the .exe (can someone else fill this in please)
+We recommend getting GitKraken from [download page](https://www.gitkraken.com/), run the .exe (can someone else fill this in please)